pranjal9424/DP/README.md

  	35 Implement Merge-sort in-place
  	36 Partitioning and Sorting   s with Many Repeated Entries

+LinkedList

-LinkedList	Write a Program to reverse the Linked List.
-(Both Iterative and recursive) LinkedList	Reverse a Linked List in group of Given Size.
-[Very Imp] LinkedList	Write a program to Detect loop in a linked list.
+ 	1  Write a Program to reverse the Linked List.
+(Both Iterative and recursive) 2  Reverse a Linked List in group of Given Size.
+[Very Imp] 3  Write a program to Detect loop in a linked list.
-LinkedList	Write a program to Delete loop in a linked list.
+ 	4  Write a program to Delete loop in a linked list.
-LinkedList	Find the starting point of the loop.
+ 	5  Find the starting point of the loop.
-LinkedList	Remove Duplicates in a sorted Linked List.
+ 	6  Remove Duplicates in a sorted Linked List.
-LinkedList	Remove Duplicates in a Un-sorted Linked List.
+ 	7  Remove Duplicates in a Un-sorted Linked List.
-LinkedList	Write a Program to Move the last element to Front in a Linked List.
+ 	8  Write a Program to Move the last element to Front in a Linked List.
-LinkedList	Add “1” to a number represented as a Linked List.
+ 	9  Add “1” to a number represented as a Linked List.
-LinkedList	Add two numbers represented by linked lists.
+ 	10 Add two numbers represented by linked lists.
-LinkedList	Intersection of two Sorted Linked List.
+ 	11 Intersection of two Sorted Linked List.
-LinkedList	Intersection Point of two Linked Lists.
+ 	12 Intersection Point of two Linked Lists.
-LinkedList	Merge Sort For Linked lists.[Very Important] LinkedList	Quicksort for Linked Lists.[Very Important] LinkedList	Find the middle Element of a linked list.
+ 	13 Merge Sort For Linked lists.[Very Important]
+ 	14 Quicksort for Linked Lists.[Very Important]
+ 	15 Find the middle Element of a linked list.
-LinkedList	Check if a linked list is a circular linked list.
+ 	16 Check if a linked list is a circular linked list.
-LinkedList	Split a Circular linked list into two halves.
+ 	17 Split a Circular linked list into two halves.
-LinkedList	Write a Program to check whether the Singly Linked list is a palindrome or not.
+ 	18 Write a Program to check whether the Singly Linked list is a palindrome or not.
-LinkedList	Deletion from a Circular Linked List.
+ 	19 Deletion from a Circular Linked List.
-LinkedList	Reverse a Doubly Linked list.
+ 	20 Reverse a Doubly Linked list.
-LinkedList	Find pairs with a given sum in a DLL.
+ 	21 Find pairs with a given sum in a DLL.
-LinkedList	Count triplets in a sorted DLL whose sum is equal to given value “X”.
+ 	22 Count triplets in a sorted DLL whose sum is equal to given value “X”.
-LinkedList	Sort a “k”sorted Doubly Linked list.[Very IMP] LinkedList	Rotate DoublyLinked list by N nodes.
+ 	23 Sort a “k”sorted Doubly Linked list.[Very IMP]
+ 	24 Rotate DoublyLinked list by N nodes.
-LinkedList	Rotate a Doubly Linked list in group of Given Size.[Very IMP] LinkedList	Can we reverse a linked list in less than O(n) ?
+ 	25 Rotate a Doubly Linked list in group of Given Size.[Very IMP] 26 Can we reverse a linked list in less than O(n) ?
-LinkedList	Why Quicksort is preferred for.   s and Merge Sort for LinkedLists ?
+ 	27 Why Quicksort is preferred for.   s and Merge Sort for  s ?
-LinkedList	Flatten a Linked List
+ 	28 Flatten a Linked List
-LinkedList	Sort a LL of 0's, 1's and 2's
+ 	29 Sort a LL of 0's, 1's and 2's
-LinkedList	Clone a linked list with next and random pointer LinkedList	Merge K sorted Linked list
+ 	30 Clone a linked list with next and random pointer 31 Merge K sorted Linked list
-LinkedList	Multiply 2 no. represented by LL
+ 	32 Multiply 2 no. represented by LL
-LinkedList	Delete nodes which have a greater value on right side LinkedList	Segregate even and odd nodes in a Linked List LinkedList	Program for n’th node from the end of a Linked List LinkedList	Find the first non-repeating character from a stream of characters
+ 	33 Delete nodes which have a greater value on right side 34 Segregate even and odd nodes in a Linked List
+ 	35 Program for n’th node from the end of a Linked List 36 Find the first non-repeating character from a stream of characters

 Binary Trees	level order traversal